Bamboo Blade

 Bamboo Blade (stylized as BAMBOO BLADE) is a Japanese manga series written by Masahiro Totsuka and illustrated by Aguri Igarashi.
 It was serialized in Square Enix's Young Gangan magazine from December 2004 to September 2010.
 The series tells the story of Toraji Ishida, a luckless high school Kendo instructor, who is challenged by his former upperclassman, also a kendo instructor, to a competition between their female students.
 The bet inspires Toraji to gather and train a team of five girls, where he meets Tamaki Kawazoe, a gifted young female kendo practitioner.

 An anime adaptation by AIC A.S.T.A was broadcast in Japan between October 2007 and April 2008 on TV Tokyo.
 The Bamboo Blade manga has been licensed for distribution in North America by Yen Press.
 The anime has been licensed for distribution in North America by Funimation and began airing on their Funimation Channel on October 25, 2010.

 Characters

 Some of the character's names are based on real professional kendo practitioners.
 Ishida Toraji is based on the famous kendoka Toshiya Ishida.
 Miyako Miyazaki is based on Masahiro Miyazaki, and Danjuro Eiga is based on Naoki Eiga, Kirino Chiba is based on Masashi Chiba etc., even though there are not any relations between the Bamboo Blade characters in regards to the real kendoka.
 Eiga Dan is the only exception, as he seems to be designed to represent Naoki Eiga, who also is not very tall, just like Eiga.

+Media

+Manga

+Written by Mashiro Totsuka and illustrated by Aguri Igarashi, Bamboo Blade began serialization in Gangan Comic's seinen manga magazine supplement Young Gangan on December 3, 2004.
+The series finished on September 3, 2010.
+Its chapters were collected in fourteen tankōbon volumes.

+Bamboo Blade was published in English by Yen Press from May 12, 2009 to August 21, 2012, and digitally on April 22, 2014.